formix/MegaCityOne/README.md

 ## Authentication

 As stated in the premice, MegaCityOne has nothing to do with authentication.
-You are responsible to request your user's name and password and the validate his password.
+You are responsible to request user name and password in your application and then validate the password against the corresponding credentials in your system's database.
 Then see instructions below to set the credentials to the current thread.
 For MVC 5 integration, install the nuget package [MegaCityOne-Mvc](https://github.com/formix/MegaCityOne-Mvc) and read provided instructions on the project page.